bartbartelds/obsidian-writing/competitions/2024-04-01 wergle flomp.md

 [Submit online.](https://winningwriters.com/our-contests/wergle-flomp-humor-poetry-contest-free/wergle-flomp-contest-entry) No fee to enter.
 Judge: Jendi Reiter, assisted by Lauren Singer.
 One poem only, please.
 Length limit: 250 lines maximum.
 No restriction on age of author.
 Both unpublished and previously published work accepted.
 Authors from all countries eligible except Syria, Iran, North Korea, Crimea, Russia, and Belarus (due to US government restrictions).
 The poem you submit should be in English.
 Inspired gibberish is also accepted ([example](https://winningwriters.com/resources/wergle-flomp-the-poems-that-started-it-all)).

+My father rarely speaks to me.
+He usually sits, still like a tree, and gaze out over the yard, from the comfy chair where he sits guard.

+'New dog, few houses down',
+he concludes with vexed frown, having spotterd the
+'Need to watch the chicken coup'